bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 not pleasing to God, and it was because this was one "...which He had not commanded them."
 (Leviticus 10:1).

-So far, this article has established the fact that God demands His worshippers to worship according to what He has told them.
+So far, this booklet has established the fact that God demands His worshippers to worship according to what He has told them.
 In other words; He does not want more or less from His worshippers than that which He has commanded.
 However, a discussion on God's desires in worship would be incomplete the heart of the worshipper is not discussed.